Reconciliation in Accounting: Everything You Need to Know

 While reconciliation in accounting—and three-way reconciliation accounting in particular—may feel like a lot of work for lawyers, technology can streamline the process, help prevent accidental errors, and make it easier to stay compliant.

 Legal software for trust accounting can help you track transactions and reconcile records and bank statements.
-Clio’s Trust Account Management features, for example, allow you to manage your firm’s trust accounting, reconcile directly in Clio, and run built-in legal trust account reports.
+Clio’s legal trust management software, for example, allows you to manage your firm’s trust accounting, reconcile directly in Clio, and run built-in legal trust account reports.

 And, because Clio integrates with best-in-class accounting tools like QuickBooks and Xero, you can use them together to further simplify reconciliations.
 When using Clio together with these integrated accounting solutions, trust account updates made in Clio are then automatically updated in QuickBooks or Xero.